usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

 -   Copy extra CA certificates into the containers
 -   Copy the certificate-key pairs that enable SSL/TLS encrypted connections in the NGINX and Postgres services
 -   Mount additional folders in the worker containers, for example a folder that contains your datasets
+-   Assigning GPUs to specific worker containers
+-   Integrate custom containers in the Dioptra deployment

 In addition to the above, you may want to further customize the `docker-compose.yml` file to suit your needs, such as allocating explicit CPUs for each container to use.
 See the [Compose specification documentation](https://docs.docker.com/compose/compose-file/) for the full list of available options.